 Landscape attribute Sensitivity

 Overview Although the flat or gently sloping terrain across much of the area could indicate reduced sensitivity to solar PV development, the open exposed nature of much of the island, its predominantly pastoral landcover and minimal settlement all increase levels of sensitivity to solar PV development.

-Low Low- Moderate Moderate High High
+Low Low- Moderate Moderate Moderate- High High

 Large scale solar PV

 Medium scale solar PV

 Small scale solar PV

 Very small scale solar PV

-Key sensitivities The sma Its lightly Nationall includin inter-tid The Con Importan colonies Il scale chara settled chara y important a g the island's al zone. servation Are t coastal hab s on the cliffs. icter of the isla acter. rchaeological medieval price a status of the itats and spec and's landsca and historic r ory and the po e eastern part cies, including pe. remains, otential of the t of the island.
-I sea bird
+Key sensitivities The small scale character of the island's landscape.
+Its lightly settled character.
+Nationally important archaeological and historic remains, including the island's medieval priory and the potential of the inter-tidal zone.
+The Conservation Area status of the eastern part of the island.
+Important coastal habitats and species, including sea bird colonies on the cliffs.

-Guidance This are and scale has been a is assessed e of solar PV i included. l as having a development high sensitivit and therefore y to any size no guidance
+Guidance and scale l as having a l development • y to any size no guidance